lingduoduo/CheatSheet/DE Golden Path/DE Golden Path - Part 2.md

 Normally, you need to set up permissions correctly in order to read/write data from/to a GCS bucket.
 However, in the playground environment for this part, it has been set up for you.
 Permissions in the GCP world is an important topic that is revisited in later parts.

-At Spotify, you normally only read/write Avro [SpecificRecord](https://avro.apache.org/docs/1.7.7/api/java/org/apache/avro/specific/SpecificRecord.html).
+At Spotify, you normally only read/write Avro [SpecificRecord].
 For `SpecificRecord`, you need to specify a class generated from the Avro schema used by your input file as type parameter `T`, to instruct Scio how to deserialize the data.
 In your case, `T` is `EndContentFactXT`.

-Many common Avro schemas (`.avsc` files) at Spotify reside in the [datainfra/schemas](https://ghe.spotify.net/datainfra/schemas) repository where they are used to generate Java classes, and the resulting `.jar` package is published to Spotify’s [artifactory](https://artifactory.spotify.net/artifactory/webapp/#/artifacts/browse/tree/General/libs-snapshot-local/com/spotify/data/spotify-data-schemas) [r](https://artifactory.spotify.net/artifactory/webapp/#/artifacts/browse/tree/General/libs-snapshot-local/com/spotify/data/spotify-data-schemas)e[p](https://artifactory.spotify.net/artifactory/webapp/#/artifacts/browse/tree/General/libs-snapshot-local/com/spotify/data/spotify-data-schemas)o[s](https://artifactory.spotify.net/artifactory/webapp/#/artifacts/browse/tree/General/libs-snapshot-local/com/spotify/data/spotify-data-schemas)i[t](https://artifactory.spotify.net/artifactory/webapp/#/artifacts/browse/tree/General/libs-snapshot-local/com/spotify/data/spotify-data-schemas)o[r](https://artifactory.spotify.net/artifactory/webapp/#/artifacts/browse/tree/General/libs-snapshot-local/com/spotify/data/spotify-data-schemas)y.
-In this case though, the `EndContentFactXT` schema resides in [core-data-pipelines-schemas](https://ghe.spotify.net/core-data/core-data-pipelines/tree/master/core-data-pipelines-schemas), so we add it as a project dependency (in `build.sbt`).
-This allows us to use the `EndContentFactXT` class which was generated from [EndContentFactXT2.avsc](https://ghe.spotify.net/core-data/core-data-pipelines/blob/master/core-data-pipelines-schemas/src/main/avro/EndContentFactXT2.avsc).
+Many common Avro schemas (`.avsc` files) at Spotify reside in the [datainfra/schemas]repository where they are used to generate Java classes, and the resulting `.jar` package is published to Spotify’s [artifactory] repository.
+In this case though, the `EndContentFactXT` schema resides in [core-data-pipelines-schemas], so we add it as a project dependency (in `build.sbt`).
+This allows us to use the `EndContentFactXT` class which was generated from [EndContentFactXT2.avsc].
 Schemas will be further explained in a later part about data discovery.

-**Each step of computation is fully explained in the project comments.
+Each step of computation is fully explained in the project comments.
 Make sure you understand everything it’s doing.
-You will need it in the next sections of this tutorial.**
+You will need it in the next sections of this tutorial.

 To be able to use **saveAsTextFile** to save the `SCollection` to text files in GCS, you need to **make sure that you have the correct permissions**.
 For this particular project, your permission should have already been set up in the playground environment.